MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-r-to-revoscaler.md

 <a name="ExploreScaleRFunctions"></a>
 ## Expore RevoScaleR Functions

-The **RevoScaleR** package, included in Microsoft R Server and R Client, provides a framework for quickly writing start-to-finish, scalable R code for data analysis.
-When you start the R console application on a computer that has R Server or R Client, the RevoScaleR function library is loaded automatically.
+The **RevoScaleR** package, included in Machine Learning Server and R Client, provides a framework for quickly writing start-to-finish, scalable R code for data analysis.
+When you start the R console application on a computer that has Machine Learning Server or R Client, the RevoScaleR function library is loaded automatically.

 ### Load Data with *rxImport*